 We have established a broad network based on exchange agreements with more than 50 partner institutions around the world.

 Each partner offers a fixed number of exchange semester places, and some are limited to only one degree program: either bachelor or master.
 The partner universities involved and the available places are subject to change.
+For more detailed information on each partner university and to find available places go to our Mobility Online portal.

 During the application process for your semester abroad, you may indicate three choices of your preferred destinations.
 Exchange places are allocated based on your average grades, and a motivation letter.
 The application form will be available on Mobility Online in due time.